SB286 Alabama 2012 Session

 - Counties and municipalities issuing business licenses required to obtain certain information and electronically transmit to Revenue Department to be cross checked with sales tax records to verify payment of sales tax

-This bill would require the department to cross-check the information with its sales tax records to determine whether the business is collecting and paying any required sales tax.
+- The Department must cross-check the submitted information with its sales tax records to determine whether the licensee is collecting and paying the required sales tax.

 - Subjects